bashfulrobot/libvirt-talos/README.md

 ## Cilium

-- adding `cilium_enable = true` to your config will install Cilium CNI via the Helm Provider.
+- adding `cilium_cni = true` to your config will install Cilium CNI via the Helm Provider.
 Note that currently, lifecycle is set to:

 ```terraform
 lifecycle {